Microplastics analysis for municipal & industrial wastewater, water monitoring and special environments and applications

-Cost-effective and comparable: On the trail of microplastics in the environment.
+Cost-effective and comparable: On the trail of microplastics in the environment and processes.

 Wasser 3.0 detect puts an end to the current "blind mode" of (waste)water purification.
 Conventional methods for microplastic detection are very complicated and expensive and are therefore only used to a limited extent.
 They are not suitable for continuous monitoring and large-scale deployment.